What we buy

 Professional and Technical Services include architectural and engineering services, consultation, analysis, evaluation, planning, surveying and mapping, tests, evaluations, comprehensive planning, program management, conceptual designs, soils engineering, drawing reviews, preparation of operation and maintenance manuals, and other related services.
 Selection of the vendor is through a competitive proposal process called Request for Proposals (RFP).

-See a list of council purchases in the second quarter of 2018.
-The Council anticipates publishing contracting opportunity forecasts in early 2019.
+See a list of Met Council purchases in the third quarter of 2019.
+We anticipate publishing contracting opportunity forecasts soon.

 How we buy it